uhppoted/uhppoted-app-sheets/documentation/authorisation.md

 This _HOWTO_ describes the (somewhat) tortuous process of giving _uhppoted-app-sheets_ access to a _Google Sheets_ spreadsheet.
 In broad outline, it describes the steps to create:

-- a _placeholder_ Google Cloud project (GCP) to identify your specific instance of _uhppoted-app-sheets_.
+- a _Google Cloud_ project (GCP) to identify your specific instance of _uhppoted-app-sheets_.
 These are free (up to a reasonable limit) and only require a Google account.

-  The GCP project requires
+  The GCP project should be configured with:
-   - a configured OAuth2 consent screen for the project
+   - an OAuth2 consent screen for the project
-   - the Google Sheets API to be enabled
+   - Google Sheets API enabled
-   - the Google Drive API to be enabled
+   - Google Drive API enabled

 - a set of GCP credentials for your instance of _uhppoted-app-sheets_
 - a set of authorisation tokens for _Google Sheets_ and _Google Drive_